 After you’ve confirmed that you have all the panels you need to complete the task and you’ve marked where the panels need to be cut to accommodate any outlets and other obstacles, it’s time to cut your faux wood panels.

 Any good wood-cutting saw will work.
 A circular saw works well to provide a straight, even cut.
-For short cuts, such as cuts around an electrical outlet or light switch, you might want to use a hand saw that cuts on the down stroke.
+For short cuts, such as cuts around an electrical outlet or light switch, you might want to use a hand saw or jig saw.
 Use a slow but firm movement to make the cuts.

 Always wear safety glasses and gloves when you cut the panels and be sure you can clearly see where the cuts should be made.
 If you’re doing the project by yourself, you should also secure the panel to the sawhorses or table you’re cutting on so the panel stays in place while you’re making the cuts.
-Cut all the panels at the same time.
 When you’re finished with that step, you’ll be ready to move on to the rest of your installation.

 If you’re considering faux wood panels to get the look you want without the hassles of real wood, visit the Barron Designs website for design ideas and inspiration.